petter-holmberg/elements/README.md

 ### Ranges

 `Limit` describes a `Cursor` type together with a type that can be used to check if the limit of the range into which the cursor points has been reached.
-The check is done with the `Binary_predicate` `precedes`.
+The check is done with the binary `Predicate` `precedes`.

 `Range` describes a type with two functions `first` and `limit`, returning the half-open range of cursors describing it.
 `Mutable_range` describes a `Range` with a `Mutable` `Cursor_type`.